 An investor holds $100,000 in a foreign retirement plan and wishes to transfer the plan to a Canadian RRSP:

-1. Contact the plan administrator to withdraw the foreign retirement plan of $100,000 in 2021;
+1. Contact the plan administrator to withdraw the foreign retirement plan of $100,000 in 2024.

-2. A withholding tax of $15,000 (assuming a 15% withholding tax rate) would be withheld in the foreign jurisdiction, at the time of withdrawal;
+2. A withholding tax of $15,000 (assuming a 15% withholding tax rate) would be withheld in the foreign jurisdiction, at the time of withdrawal.

-3. A cheque for $85,000, in a foreign currency, would be received by the Canadian resident investor;
+3. A cheque for $85,000, in a foreign currency, would be received by the Canadian resident investor.

-4. The investor would contribute the proceeds of $85,000 to their RRSP; alternatively, should they have $15,000 in their bank account, a $100,000 contribution could be made to their RRSP.
+4. The investor would contribute the proceeds of $85,000 to their RRSP.
+Alternatively, should they have $15,000 in their bank account, a $100,000 contribution could be made to their RRSP.
 No RRSP contribution room would be required.

-5. In April 2022, the investor would declare $100,000 as income in Canada under S.56{1)(a)(ii) of the /TA (in addition to any other income earned in 2021).
+5. In April 2025, the investor would declare $100,000 as income in Canada under S.56{1)(a)(ii) of the ITA (in addition to any other income earned in 2024).

-6. The investor may claim a deduction of $85,000 (or $100,000, depending on the amount contributed into the RRSP) under S.60(j) of the /TA representing the portion of the foreign plan that was contributed to their RRSP.
+6. The investor may claim a deduction of $85,000 (or $100,000, depending on the amount contributed into the RRSP) under S.60(j) of the ITA representing the portion of the foreign plan that was contributed to their RRSP.

 Provided that the investor has sufficient income and owes sufficient income tax in Canada, in 2021, they may be able to claim a foreign tax credit, in their Canadian income tax return, to offset some or all of the taxes withheld in the foreign jurisdiction.